monyhar/monyhar/monyhar/docs/android_debugging_instructions.md

 Failed to read a valid object file image from memory.
 ```

-If you have ever run an ASAN build of chromium on the device, you may get
+If you have ever run an ASAN build of monyhar on the device, you may get
 an error like the following when you start up gdb:
 ```
 /tmp/<username>-adb-gdb-tmp-<pid>/gdb.init:11: Error in sourced command file: